-Abraham Nemeth was born in 1918 in New York City and attended regular public school as a totally blind child.
+Abraham Nemeth (1918-2013) was born in New York City and attended regular public school as a totally blind child.
 He majored in psychology at Brooklyn College and received a master's degree from Columbia University, also in psychology.
 In spite of his continuing and growing interest in mathematics he was counseled to pursue the field of psychology.
 While looking for a job as a psychologist, he took evening courses in math and physics at Brooklyn College and later at Columbia University.

 His determination to pursue his love of math and science despite the lack of Braille materials in these fields led in 1952 to the creation of what is now known as the Nemeth Code for Mathematics and Science Notation.
 This unique and revolutionary idea became the official code in the United States, and later Canada and New Zealand.
 This was a landmark step in the opportunity for blind students to engage in scientific studies.
 He also developed MathSpeak which is a standard system of reading mathematical formulas out loud.